Join Us In Making a Difference in Our Community

 The work of the Maliheh Free Clinic depends on the dedicated professionals who donate their time and talent.
 The clinic allows them to participate in community service without the red tape of traditional healthcare.
 We need Doctors, Dentists, Nurse Practitioners, Physician Assistants, Nurses, MAs, Radiologists, and other Health Care Professionals to participate with us in improving access to health care in our community.
 Please join us in making a difference in our community.
 Give the gift of your TIME!

-Attention MDs, DOs, PAs, or NPs: please contact our Medical Provider Liaison directly at the contact information below.
+Attention MDs, DOs, PAs, or NPs: do not fill out online application, please contact our Medical Provider Liaison directly at the contact information below.

 Michael Thompson, Medical Provider Liaison